 Leica S-E Typ 006 versus Leica S Typ 006

-The Leica S-E (Typ 006) and the Leica S (Typ 006) are two professional cameras that were officially introduced, respectively, in September 2014 and September 2012.
+The Leica S-E (Typ 006) and the Leica S (Typ 006) are two professional cameras that were announced, respectively, in September 2014 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a medium format sensor.
 Both cameras offer a resolution of 37.5 megapixel.

-An illustration of the physical size and weight of the Leica S-E Typ 006 and the Leica S Typ 006 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica S-E Typ 006 and the Leica S Typ 006.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the S-E Typ 006 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the S-E Typ 006 – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Leica S-E Typ 006 and the Leica S Typ 006 have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.